What’s The Point?

 Whats the point - Providence Holistic Counseling Services- everybody can be great

 What’s the point?
 Generosity.
 When most people speak about obtaining happiness and joy, they often name getting their needs and wants met.
-Of course, this is part of the process but we all know that sustained joy and happiness requires generosity, the spirit of giving and sharing.
+Of course, this is part of the process, but we all know that sustained joy and happiness require generosity, the spirit of giving and sharing.
 For myself, the moments in my life when I have experienced what I would identify as Greatness are often times that I feel the strongest sense of humility.
-These moments of Greatness without exception have always been times when I have freely and genuinely shared with others my special gifts.
+These moments of Greatness, without exception, have always been times when I have freely and genuinely shared with others my special gifts.
 I think this may be what Mother Theresa often spoke about as No Greater Love.

-Next time you find yourself frustrated, desperate or paralyzed by fear asking yourself “What’s the point?”
+Next time you find yourself frustrated, desperate, or paralyzed by fear, ask yourself, “What’s the point?”
 I invite you to take a moment to remind yourself what the point is for you.
-Again, I think for each one if us it will be a bit different, but if you scrape it all away, I think the point is Love, Connection and Companionship.
+Again, I think for each one of us, it will be a bit different, but if you scrape it all away, I think the point is Love, Connection, and Companionship.

 Whats the point - Providence Holistic Counseling Services -truth discovered

-I encourage you to share your answers are to the question “What’s the point?”
+I encourage you to share your answers to the question, “What’s the point?”

 Other posts you may enjoy: